 The best way for you to get a good understanding is to clone or download that repository and experiment with it (don’t forget to give it a star!).

 So, let’s assume you have the microservices application up and running.
-We want to check the different cases in which the user posts HTTP requests to one of the services (via UI and the gateway), then that service triggers an event, and a different microservice will consume it and perform some extra operations.
-It’s indeed a typical End-to-End microservice test suite, exercising an Event-Driven architecture.
+We want to check the different cases in which the user posts HTTP requests to one of the services (via UI and the gateway).
+Then, that service triggers an event.
+Finally, a different microservice will consume it and perform some extra operations.
+This is a typical End-to-End microservice test suite, exercising an Event-Driven architecture.

 The E2E project is structured as shown in the picture: